 Just make sure that your books are prominent on your blog for new visitors.

 A wide sidebar on the right-hand side of your blog is an excellent place to add your book covers and links.

-If your theme allows, you can also have your books displaying in your blog’s header section.
+But if your theme allows, you can also display your books in your blog’s header section.

 The best time to start promoting your new book is well before you publish it.

 Using images to promote your new book is a fabulous way to get some pre-release buzz happening.

 Plan well ahead, and start adding new images to your blog posts at least a couple of months before you plan to publish.
 This will give time for Google to index your new images.

 It’s not the easiest thing to do because search engines and even Google Analytics don’t give you much data at all.

 The only way to check is to use Google Search Console.

 Go to the Performance tab, and you need to change the setting to Image.